JBEI/edd/docs/Developer_Setup.md

 * __Perform other [configuration][6] as desired__

-  For example, by default, EDD will launch with an empty database, so you may want to use environment variables to load an existing one.
+  For example, by default, EDD will launch with an empty database, so you may want to use environment variables to load an existing database.
     * If you're starting from a blank database, use the web interface to configure EDD for your institution.
     * If you haven't loaded EDD from an existing database, you'll need to create an administrator account from the command line that you can then use to create measurement types, units, and other user accounts to get the system going.
         1. Create an administrator account:
-          `docker-compose exec appserver python manage.py createsuperuser`
+          `docker-compose exec edd python /code/manage.py createsuperuser`
         2. Configure EDD using the web interface

            If you need to add any custom metadata types, units, etc. not provided by the default installation, use the "Administration" link at top right to add to or remove EDD's defaults.
 It is recommended that you leave defaults in place for consistency with collaborators' EDD deployments.
     * Manually set the hostname in EDD's database.

       EDD needs the hostname users will use to access it, which may not be the same as the one available to EDD via the host operating system.
 This value will be used most often to create experiment links in ICE, so an incorrect value will cause users to see bad experiment links to EDD when viewing ICE parts.

       Use the "Administration" link at top right, then scroll down to the "Sites" heading and click the "Sites" link under it.
 Change the value from `edd.example.org`, to your hostname.

 * __Install and configure a supporting [ICE][7] deployment__

   EDD requires ICE as a reference for strains used in EDD's experiments.
-You will not be able to create lines in your EDD studies until EDD can successfully communicate/authenticate with ICE.
+You will not be able to reference strains in your EDD studies until EDD can successfully communicate/authenticate with ICE.
     * Follow ICE's directions for installation/setup
     * Create a base-64 encoded HMAC key to for signing communication from EDD to ICE.
 EDD's default configuration assumes a key ID of 'edd', but you can change it by overriding the value of